sa-mendez/tail.nvim/README.md

 Note that the ```setup``` method must be called even if you are not overriding any defaults.

 ## Toggle command
-The plugin creates the following command ```TailBuffer``` which you use to toggle on/off the tailing on the current buffer.
+The plugin creates the following command ```ToggleTailBuffer``` which you use to toggle on/off the tailing on the current buffer.